-I value myself and promote myself first.
-I really do.
-However, I try to at least keep the needs of others in consideration and do my best to meet those needs when possible at the same time.
+There’s nothing wrong with valuing yourself and looking out for your own interests.
+However, keep the needs of others in consideration and do your best to meet those needs when possible at the same time.

 Never sacrifice your own needs for the needs of others (the definition of co-dependence), but don’t be a parasite either, i.e. always sucking the life of others for your own benefit.
 Remember, a rising tide lifts all boats.
 When you build up yourself, bring others up with you.

 Also, remember that while you can be the center of attention, every situation isn’t all about you.
-Some of the most popular and successful people meet the needs of others while also meeting their own needs.
-But, that requires actually trying to be concerned about the needs of others first.
+Some of the most successful people meet the needs of others while also meeting their own needs.
+For example, professional musical artists and entertainers provide great value to their fans.
+Do you give to others or just control them?

 In high school, a guy I knew drew an obscene gesture on a piece of paper.
 While that’s not totally unusual for a high school male, he did it on a photo that belonged to a mentally challenged girl.
 Even the meaner guys knew he crossed a line.
 And, he did.

-If you’re going to be a real man, then you have to stand up to the unjust and the dangerous.
+If you’re going to be a good person, then you have to stand up to the unjust and the dangerous.
 However, you need to stand up for the weak, like the elderly, the young, and the mentally challenged.
-If you pick on these groups, then you’re not tough.
+But, this also includes vulnerable people in your life, like subordinate employees, weaker family members, and so on.
+If you have to dominate others to get your way, you aren’t tough.
 You’re just a jerk.

 Remember too, that if you’re successful and confident, it was typically a process that got you there.
 Other people may not have arrived yet.
 Give them a break.
 I’m sure others gave you a few throughout your path to success.

 If I see a building on fire, it’s pretty easy to point out all the problems.
 However, to actually find a way to stop it from burning and save everyone?
-That takes a genius.
+That’s a lot more difficult.
 The same should be true of you.
-Even the slowest people can find fault.
-But it takes someone intelligent and creative to actually find solutions to life’s problems.
+You don’t have to be special to find fault and create issues.
+But, it takes someone intelligent and creative to actually find solutions to life’s problems.

 So, quit complaining all the time and be a part of the solution.
 Chances are your family, friends, and co-workers, etc. have enough problems without you always pointing out new ones.
 And, if you can solve some of them, they’ll love you for it.
-But, if you do find solutions to the problems…don’t lord it over everyone for days after!
+But, if you do find solutions to the problems…don’t use it to further control others!

 We all know them.
 They walk into the room and it seems like everyone inhaled carbon monoxide.
 They are energy sucks.
 They take up everyone’s emotional energy and time.
 Don’t be an energy suck.
 Create positive energy and build others up.
 Don’t bring people down and take the fun and the life out of every situation.

 If you find yourself getting worked up, take a deep breath and calm down.
-Ask yourself, “will my actions make me more successful and popular?”
+Ask yourself, “will my actions make me more successful and win me fans?”
 Or, “will I regret this tomorrow?”

 While confident guys are loved, jerks ultimately wear thin on most people.
 Be strong, confident, and even a little cocky.
 But, don’t be a jerk.